 Notifications are a very important tool.
 The notifications settings page will help you determine how you would like to be communicated with or notified based on activity within your community.
 You can set certain notifications to deliver instantaneously or in digest format daily or weekly.

-Administrators can choose to put an approval process around the creation of new accounts, and user created events.
-If these settings are enabled, both new user and event approval requests, will display here.
+Administrators can choose to put an approval process for the creation of new accounts and user created events.
+If these settings are enabled, new user and/or event approval requests will display here.
 All administrators have the ability to approve or reject these requests.
-If you have your community set to ‘closed’, any new accounts being created will have limited access to the community until an administrator approves them.
-[Limited access means that users can only view events, view fundraising campaigns, and edit their profile information] Once an administrator approves or rejects the new account, the user will receive an email informing them.
-For events, if enabled, any user created event will display as a draft event (only viewable to administrators) until approved.
+If you have your community set to ‘closed’, any new accounts being created will have "limited access" to the community until an administrator approves them.
+Limited access means that users can only view events, view fundraising campaigns, and edit their profile information.
+For new accounts, once an administrator approves or rejects the request to join the community, the user will receive an email notification.
+For events created by a community user, the event will remain in a draft staus until approved.
 Once approved or rejected, the user will receive an email informing them.

 Every 360Alumni client also receives access to the EMMA email marketing platform.
 Even better, your data flows in real time from the 360Alumni database, directly to the EMMA platform.

 If you would like for a fellow co-worker / administrator of 360Alumni to be added as a team member in EMMA, please email email@example.com with that individual’s name and email address.

 Only administrators can create fundraising campaigns with 360Alumni communities.
 Within the fundraising page, administrators can edit, add, pause, or delete these campaigns.
 Here administrators can also view all fundraising campaigns, and the details of all individuals who have given to these campaigns.
 Click on each campaign to view the metrics and underlying donation information.
 Click on the ‘log donations’ button to manually add donations received elsewhere, to each specific campaign.